 Do you want to create custom exploration reports in Google Analytics 4 (GA4)?
 These custom reports help you focus on the data and metrics that are truly important to your site.

-Data collection and reporting in GA4 works a little differently than Universal Analytics.
+Data collection and reporting in GA4 works a little differently than in the previous version of Google Analytics.
 However, you should be able to get most of the same information once you’re comfortable navigating GA4’s custom reports.

 In this post, we’ll show you how to create a custom exploration report.
 This should give you a great understanding of how custom reports work in GA4.
 Then, you can create and share your own reports based on your individual needs.

 How to Create a Custom Exploration Report in GA4

 Ready to create your first custom report in GA4?
 Follow these steps to learn the basics.

 - Choose Dimensions

 - Select Filters

 1. Select the Free Form Exploration Template

 First, log into Google Analytics and click the Explore tab in the left sidebar menu.
 Then, select Free form from the template list to the right.